Domestic abuse in the workplace

 In any one year, more than 20% of employed women are experiencing domestic abuse.
 This has a profound effect on productivity and sickness in the workplace.

-Women’s Aid National Training Centre offers in-house training to organisations, agencies and businesses to raise their awareness and support the implementation of policies and procedures.
+Women’s Aid Training and Education offers in-house training to organisations, agencies and businesses to raise their awareness and support the implementation of policies and procedures.

 Whether your company has a large staff team or a small staff team, all are covered by health and safety at work policy and law.
 Is domestic abuse covered?
 Have you taken into account the recent changes in the law relating to domestic abuse?